gitUmaru/Pathomatic/README.md

   * For other release channels, and older builds, see the SDK archive page.

-  * Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK (for example, C:\src\flutter; do not install Flutter in a directory like `C:\Program Files\` that requires elevated privileges).
+  * Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK (for example, `C:\src\flutter` do not install Flutter in a directory like `C:\Program Files\` that requires elevated privileges).

   * You are now ready to run Flutter commands in the Flutter Console!